 - fruit salad

-3 hours later, everyone was invited to the buffet table where they could eat what they want.
+3 hours later, everyone was invited to the buffet table where they could eat what they wanted.
 Here’s what happened.

 Despite having breakfast 3 hours earlier, everyone had something.